pineapplemachine/mach.d/readme.md

 assert(range[0] == 'h');
 ```

-To get the number of elements remaining in a range, as the `length` property does in Phobos, this library supports a `remaining` property which returns the number of elements the range will still iterate over.
-(This property is not yet available for many range types, but it's on my todo list.)
+To get the number of elements remaining in a range, as the `length` property does in Phobos, ranges in this library support a `remaining` property which returns the number of elements the range will still iterate over.

 ``` D
 auto range = "hello".asrange;